Recently an Atomic Insights reader shared a document that inspired a new line of thinking about the chronology of atomic energy development.

 Like the vast majority of the world’s population, Dyson believed that developing an abundant, incredibly dense source of energy would be a boon to mankind.
 Like so many of the straight-talking people I talk or correspond with, however, he appears to have been unable to envision how the people who own or operate “the barges, the trucks, the cranes,” or who control access to the “delicacies like coal and oil” might react to protect themselves from being made obsolete.

 I had heard about Eddington and his prediction about subatomic energy before reading that passage.
-Almost two years ago, I mentioned him in a post titled Smoking Gun Research Continuing in Earnest, describing how he given an address at the 1930 meeting of the World Power Conference.
+Almost two years ago, I mentioned him in a post titled Smoking Gun Research Continuing in Earnest, describing how he had given an address at the 1930 meeting of the World Power Conference.
 His talk included a phrase so memorable in the collective mind of the energy industry leaders that it still appears prominently on the history page of the World Energy Council.

 In his address, Eddington said that in the future “subatomic energy would provide the plain diet for engines previously pampered with delicacies like coal and oil.”